Sarkutz/dotfiles/README.rst

           bash Miniconda3-latest-MacOSX-x86_64.sh -b -p $DOTFILES_SOFTWARE_STANDALONE/miniconda3

+       Create Conda environments and install packages as required.

      - No need to initialise Miniconda.
 This can be done by calling ``act_conda`` (Defined in the Python Alias Space).
 I prefer Miniconda.